-Cochlear implants help those with severe to profound hearing loss in both ears who are not receiving enough benefit when using hearing aids.
+Cochlear implants help adults with with severe to profound hearing loss in both ears, or children 12 months or older with moderate to profound hearing loss in both ears and are not receiving enough benefit when using hearing aids.
 Although there is no cure for hearing loss, the cochlear implant has become widely recognized as an established treatment for those with profound hearing loss.1

 How a Cochlear Implant works.

 There are two primary components of the Cochlear™ Nucleus® System: the external sound processor and the implant that is surgically placed underneath the skin and attached to an electrode that’s inserted in the inner ear (cochlea).